cldevrun/kinanCityQuickAndDirty/README.md

 ### Steps to Get it Running

 #### Buy email domain name & set up DNS records
 Any site that sells domain names is fine.
-I just used namesilo.com to buy a cheap domain name & set up an MX record used for email servers.
+I just used namesilo.com to buy a cheap domain name & set up 2 DNS records.

 #### Buy Anti-Captcha token
+I just used the recommended anti-captcha.com site, forked over $5 to borrow their automatic captcha solvers, because I have little patience to solve them manually.

 #### Buy Site Proxies like InstantProxy
+I just instantproxies.com to get some residential ip proxies to get around PTC ip bans.
+Forked $10 USD over for 10 of them.
+If there are some invalid ones, you can kindly ask customer service to replace them.

 #### Server setup